We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 I’ve personally used this charger at Disney and it works like a charm.
 I love how the paw indicator light lets you know at a glance how much charge is left in the power bank.

-It now comes in blue as well, and I’m seriously bummed they didn’t have that color when I ordered.
+It now comes in multiple colors as well, and I’m seriously bummed they didn’t have that option when I ordered.

 Anker PowerCore 5000 Portable Charger